Tewfik Abdullah

-He began his career in Egypt with Cairo International SC, today's Zamalek, and played for Egypt in the 1920 Olympics.
+After a decade with Zamalek, Abdullah moved to English League.
 In England he featured for Derby County in the First Division.
 He further was active for some lower division clubs in England, Scotland and Wales before playing for several clubs in the American Soccer League between 1924 and 1928.
-There he won the National Challenge Cup with the Fall River Marksmen.
-After returning to Egypt he won the National Cup there with Al Ahly SC before returning to Cairo International.
+There he won the National Challenge Cup with the Fall River F.C.
+After returning to Egypt he won the Egypt Cup with Al Ahly before returning back to Zamalek, where he won with the team the 1932 Egypt Cup, and the Cairo League in 1931–32 season.
 He finished his playing career in Canada.
-Later he was manager of Cairo International and the Egyptian national team.
+Later he was manager of Zamalek and the Egypt national football team.

-Career
+Playing career

-Beginnings in Egypt - Olympics 1920
+Beginnings in Egypt's Zamalek - Olympics 1920

-Tewfik Abdullah initially played for the Cairo International SC, often translated into Arabic as نادي القاهرة المختلط ("Nadi al-Qahrt al-Mukhtalit") and since 1952 known as Zamalek SC.
+Tewfik Abdullah initially started his career in the youth team of Zamalek SC (Cairo International SC), he spent eight years in the club.
 With the Egyptian national team her participated at the 1920 Olympic Games in the Belgian city of Antwerp.
 There Egypt was ousted 1-2 in the first round by Italy.
 After this Egypt defeated Yugoslavia in a "consolation match" with 4-2.
 He participated in both matches.